tensorlayer/HyperPose/README.md

 ## 1. Motivation

 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the state-of-the-art real-time 2D pose estimation algorithm.
-In the official [codebase](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) implemented using Caffe, data processing, training, and neural network blocks are heavily interleaved and mostly hard coded.
-This makes them difficult to be customised for exhibiting the best performance in custom pose estimation applications.
+In the official Caffe-based [codebase](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation), data processing, training, and neural network blocks are heavily interleaved and mostly hard-coded.
+This makes it difficult to be customised for achieving the best performance in our custom pose estimation applications.

-To enable high-performance real-time 2D pose estimation, we develop OpenPose-Plus, a flexible pose estimation framework.
-OpenPose-Plus has the following powerful features:
+Hence, we develop OpenPose-Plus, a fast and flexible pose estimation framework that offers the following powerful features:
 - Flexible combination of standard training dataset with your own custom labelled data.
 - Customisable data augmentation pipeline without compromising performance
-- Integrated training on a single GPU and multiple GPUs
 - Deployment on embedded platforms using TensorRT
 - Switchable neural networks (e.g., changing VGG to MobileNet for minimal memory consumption)
+- Integrated training on a single GPU and multiple GPUs

 This project is still under active development, some of the TODOs are as follows:
 - Distributed training